 Licenses/Certification: Valid Minnesota drivers license and must be deemed insurable by the district's insurance carrier.
-Proper boiler license required.
-Pool license preferred or willing to attain.
+Proper boiler license and pool license preferred and/or willing to attain.
 Current knowledge of and annual retraining of blood borne pathogen and other safety procedures required.

-Experience: Employees in this occupation usually need three years of on-the-job experience
+Experience: Employees in this occupation usually need three years of prior on-the-job experience.